 What Does a Home Warranty Cover?

-A home warranty covers expenses for repairs to different systems and appliances within a home that occur due to usual wear-and-tear.
-Some systems and appliances are covered under a general home warranty, while others require add-ons.
-Here is a list of the appliances and systems that can be covered under the warranty.
+A typical home service contract covers expenses for repairs to different systems and appliances within a home that occur due to usual wear-and-tear.
+Some systems and appliances are covered under most standard contracts, while others require add-ons.

 Repairs for most kitchen and laundry appliances are covered under a home appliances warranty or a combo appliances/systems plan.
 The specifics of which damages are covered for each appliance varies by company, but most mechanical and electrical repairs would be included.
 In general, cosmetic changes such as dents and scratches are not covered.
 Furthermore, a few appliances require special coverage, or certain aspects of an item are uniquely not covered.
 These are some of the most common coverable appliances: